redhat-cip/dci-openshift-agent/README.md

 # systemctl enable --now dnf-automatic.timer
 ```

-> Important: DNF automatic updates might fail because of a non-satisfied dependency of latest RHEL 8 with ansible 2.9, then it is recommended to add the following command in a cronjob to be executed daily basis.
+> Important: DNF automatic updates might fail because of a non-satisfied dependency of latest RHEL 8 with ansible 2.9, then it is recommended to add the following command in a cronjob to be executed on a daily basis.
 ```console
 # dnf upgrade --nobest --refresh -y
 ```